 What is the best time to see the Northern Lights in Lapland?

 The best time to see the Northern Lights in Finnish Lapland is between November and March.
 You can sign up for aurora alerts on the Finnish Meteorological Institute’s website to check out the solar activity and probability of seeing the Northern Lights.

 Urho Kekkonen National Park is about 2,550 square kilometers and it is one of the largest national parks in Finland.
 It is a real paradise for wilderness lovers.
 Many visitors start their adventure in this area from the Raututunturi–Saariselkä fell area.
 It is the heart of Urho Kekkonen National Park and the starting point for the short-day trips.
 It is guaranteed to have at least 6 months of snow in this part of the world which makes it a perfect destination for snowshoeing and cross-country skiing.

 Take a Reindeer or Husky Safari and Reindeer Farm Tour

-There are probably more reindeers in Lapland than people.
-These semi-domesticated animals always played a huge role in the lives of Sammi people – the indigenous people of Lapland.
+There are probably more reindeer in Lapland than people.
+These semi-domesticated animals always played a huge role in the lives of the Sammi people – the indigenous people of Lapland.
 You can start the reindeer safari tour either from Rovaniemi or Saariselä.
 It is an unforgettable experience to ride through snowy woods on reindeer or husky sleds.
 You might even get a special reindeer driving license.
 It is just for fun, but still many people like the idea of having it.